El Calafate, Argentina: A Complete Travel Guide

 The excursion departs from Punta Bandera and includes a navigation across Lago Argentino.
 From there you’ll sail through the icebergs, view the glacier, go on a beautiful hike, and visit the historic ranch and learn about Patagonian sheep farming.

-Estancia Nibepo Aike offers these half-day dia de campo experiences that include a 3-hour horseback ride and a lunch of traditional Patagonian lamb.
+Estancia Nibepo Aike offers day tour experiences that include a horseback ride and a lunch of traditional Patagonian lamb.

 Since this ranch is located within the borders of Glacier National Park it offers incomparable views of the Perito Moreno Glacier.

-If you have the budget, staying at an estancia is always an unforgettable experience.
+If you have the budget, staying overnight at an estancia is always an unforgettable experience.

 Its proximity to Perito Moreno and Punta Bandera makes it the perfect base for El Calafate (being closer to the glaciers and national park than the city center itself).

-So, while we spent one night there, I recommend staying for at least 3-4 nights to take full advantage of the area.
+We spent one night there but I recommend staying for at least 2 nights to have a full day to enjoy the property.

 Estancia Cristina is the other powerhouse estancia in El Calafate.